lss555/street-spots-client/README.md

 Planning:

-For planning I used the ERD and Wireframes to plan out the big picture and then everyday before starting to work I would figure what needs to get done and then review documentation on that topic and then build the component or piece of code.
+For planning I used the ERD and Wireframes to plan out the big picture and then everyday before starting to work I would figure what needs to get done and then review documentation on that topic and build that component or piece of code.

 ERD and Wireframes